What are the minimum system requirements for running Citrix Hypervisor?

 Yes.
 You can connect to multiple resource pools from a single XenCenter console.

-How can I gain access to the console of Linux-based VM?
+How can I gain access to the console of a Linux VM?

-The Console tab in XenCenter provides access to the text-based and graphical consoles of VMs running Linux-based operating systems.
-Before you can connect with the graphical console of a Linux VM, ensure that the VNC server and an X display manager are installed on the VM and properly configured.
+The Console tab in XenCenter provides access to the text-based and graphical consoles of VMs running Linux operating systems.
+Before you can connect with the graphical console of a Linux VM, install and configure a VNC server and an X display manager on the VM.

 XenCenter also enables you to connect to Linux VMs over SSH by using the Open SSH Console option on the Console tab of the VM.

-How can I gain access to the console of a Windows-based VM?
+How can I gain access to the console of a Windows VM?

 XenCenter provides access to the emulated graphics for a Windows VM.
 If XenCenter detects remote desktop capabilities on the VM, XenCenter provides a quick connect button to launch a built-in RDP client that connects to the VM.
 Or, you can connect directly to your guests by using external remote desktop software.